Frequently Asked Questions

 Back to top

 The chances of sitting down for a drink with him are slim, but we do have front row seats behind the player chairs at the Australian Open.
-We’ve had multiple guests receive Federer’s wrist bands as he’s thrown them into the crowd after a win.
+We’ve had multiple guests receive Alcaraz’s wrist bands as he’s thrown them into the crowd after a win.

 Back to top